Published at: 2025-10-30

 picture coming soon:

-- Condition details: Branch conditions only support fields from the current object.
+- Condition scope: Branch conditions support fields from the same object only.

-- If multiple conditions are met, the highest-priority branch is followed.
+- If multiple branch conditions are satisfied, the branch with higher priority is taken.

 picture coming soon: